 In 1931, Irving marries Isabel/Ita Peterfreund in Sparkhill, NY.
 She applies for Naturalization in 1937 and on the form Irving Wosnitzer is listed as her husband and also a Men’s hatter.
 In 1940, Isabel divorces Irving.

 On his WWII draft card, he lists Ida Wosnitzer as his next of kin.
 Ida will be his last wife.
+We also learn that he had blue eyes and brown hair and was 5′ 6 1/2″ tall, and weighed 169 lbs.
+He was considered to have a light complexion.

 Even though he was divorced, did he continue to support his daughter?

 According to my father.
 Bernard Blieden, my mother did not see her father for at least 10 years.
 After my parents got married, my father encouraged her to look him up.
 She did, and my father even worked for him for a while.
 However, my grandmother did not like that arrangement so the association was short-lived.
-My mother did continue to see him as she always told me that he gave me a toy telephone for my first birthday.
+My mother did continue to see her father, though, as she always told me that he gave me a toy telephone for my first birthday.

 According to one of my mother’s first cousins, Irving always sent money for at least my mother’s clothes as she was always well-dressed.
 Millie A., my mother’s cousin, met him for the first time right after I was born.
 She went to visit my mother and to meet me and when she got to the apartment, Irving was holding me.
 She knew immediately he was May’s father, since she thought May looked just like him.
 She was flabbergasted to find out in 2018, that Irving was not May’s birth father.
-Sin her mind, there was a strong facial resemblance.
+In her mind, there was a strong facial resemblance.

 Irving died on Feb.
 28, 1949.
 He is buried in Wellwood Cemetery in Long Island, NY.
 My mother was distraught since she had only recently got to know him again.

-Outstanding Question:
+Outstanding Questions

 - How did Irving and Minnie meet?

-- Where did Irving live and work between 1900 and 1905?
+- Where did Irving live and work between 1900 and 1903?

 - What did Minnie do for all the years she did not have a child?

-- When did Irving start working for his Uncle Max
+- When did Irving start working for his Uncle Max?

 - When did Irving and Minnie get divorced?